Dark-on/OOPlab/README.txt

 This is repository with java code of my laboratory works.
+Subject that I learning is object-oriented programming - one of programming paradigms based on the concept of "objects", which can contain data, in the form of fields.